phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 title: "Volunteer"
 ---

-Our network is being built by and for our communities.
-To get involved, just reach out to one of our team leads based on your area(s) of interest.
-We are currently looking for volunteers with availability to work on-site and contribute to the installation of hardware.
+We're a volunteer-led coalition working to build community controlled wireless internet networks in Philadelphia.

+We're actively seeking volunteers who can help with outreach and hardware installation onsite, in and around Norris Square Park in North Philly, but there are also many opportunities for remote work.

+If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://docs.google.com/forms/d/e/1FAIpQLSeCzy2QTvUggsMUZtp-cJ1y7Vlk534HV-mrjMyQbuI0v_kHZw/viewform?usp=sf_link).

 ## Tech

 {{% notice %}}
-_The tech team is primarily looking for volunteers who can donate time and effort to our installation process: attending in-person trainings and workdays in Norris Square, configuring our networking hardware, and installing equipment in homes and on rooftops.
-We are all in the process of learning these skills, so you'll be trained in a collaborative environment.
-Access to a car and/or proximity to Norris Square Park are both great to have._
+_The Tech Team is actively seeking volunteers to help with our installation process: attending in-person trainings and work days in Norris Square, configuring our networking hardware, and installing equipment in homes and on rooftops.
+Many of us are in the process of learning these skills, so, if these skills are new to you, you'll be trained in a friendly, collaborative environment.
+If you're experienced, we welcome your expertise and training support.
+Access to a car and/or proximity to Norris Square Park are both great to have._{{% /notice %}}

+{{% notice %}}
-_However, you're also welcome to get involved in whatever other capacity makes sense for you.
-These are some of the skill areas we currently / are planning to work in:_
+_We welcome you to get involved in whatever capacity makes sense for you.
+Here are some of the skill areas we're currently looking for:_
 {{% /notice %}}

-- Networking (network design, security, protocols, hardware, mesh)
+- Networking (network design, security, protocols, hardware, mesh, Linux/UNIX command line interface)
-- Hardware and electronics
-- Public infrastructure
+- Hardware & Cabling (terminating & testing CAT5e cable, using tapcons/concrete anchors to mount equipment on masonry)
+- Installation (accessing a rooftop with a ladder, drilling into brick/mortar, using staples/wireclips to secure cables)
+- Home Electrician Basics
-- Software development
+- Software Development
-- Documentation
+- Technical Documentation
-- Graphic design
+- UX/UI, Graphic Design
-- GIS and mapping
+- GIS & Mapping, Data Visualization, Data Science

-Email Addie at tech@phillycommunitywireless.org

 ## Outreach

 {{% notice %}}
-_We are actively seeking volunteers with Spanish language proficiency to work on community engagement and outreach efforts!_
+_The Outreach Team is actively seeking volunteers with Spanish language proficiency to work on community engagement and outreach efforts!_
 {{% /notice %}}

+{{% notice %}}
+_Here are some other skill areas we're looking for:_
+{{% /notice %}}

+- Canvassing, Flyering, Door Knocking, Tabling
-- Community engagement
+- Making Calls to Community Members
+- Photo & Video Documentation of Our Project
+- Posting to Social Media
-- Canvassing & flyering
+- Event Planning & Management
-- Technology education
+- Technology Education: teaching workshops, creating training materials, leading trainings and skillshares
-- Running focus groups
+- Running Focus Groups
-- Grant writing
+- Grant Writing, Fundraising
-- Merch and printing
+- Marketing
-- Graphic design
+- Graphic Design: posters, postcards, fliers, merch, t-shirts

-Email Heather at outreach@phillycommunitywireless.org
+- Printing, Silkscreening